titipata/titipata.github.io/about.md

 </center></figure>

-My name is Titipat Achakulvisut, a PhD student in the Department of Biomedical Engineering at Northwestern University.
-I am currently working in the [Bayesian Behavior lab](http://klab.smpp.northwestern.edu/wiki/index.php5/Main_Page) with Prof. Konrad Kording at the Rehabilitation Institute of Chicago.
-See more info about me in my [cv](http://titipata.github.io/images/pdf/Titipat_CV.pdf)
+My name is Titipat Achakulvisut, a PhD student in the Department of Biomedical Engineering at Northwestern University working at [Konrad Kording's lab](http://kordinglab.com/) at the Rehabilitation Institute of Chicago.
+You can find out more info about me in my [cv](http://titipata.github.io/images/pdf/Titipat_CV.pdf)